If you’ve ever wondered how to make natural dye using food from your kitchen, you’ve come to the right place.

 - Pomegranate rinds = golden yellow color (I have no personal experience with this material)

-How to make natural dyes using food from your kitchen
+How to make diy natural dyes with food from your kitchen

-It is always best to use organic plant material when creating natural dyes, as the chemicals that can leach into your dye from plants treated or fed with non-organic materials will potentially interfere with the colors they produce.
+It is always best to use organic plants when creating natural dye materials, as the chemicals that can leach into your dye from plants treated or fed with non-organic materials will potentially interfere with the colors they produce.

-Simmer your plant and water solution lightly for approximately 1 hour.
-If it is not as dark as you would like it to be after this time, you can simmer it longer.
+Place a lid on the pot and simmer your plant and water solution very lightly for approximately 1 hour.
+If the liquid produced by this process is not as dark as you would like it to be, you can simmer it a bit longer.
+Keep in mind that the color that it will produce in the fabric you dye with it will be lighter than the color of the dye itself.

-If it is still not as dark as you would like, you can add more plant material to the solution and simmer it even a bit longer.
+If it is still not as dark as you would like, after you’ve simmered it a second time, go ahead and add more plant material to the solution and simmer it even longer.
+Throughout this process you may need to add more water as well.
+Add as little as possible so you don’t dilute the color of the dye.

 Remember that experimentation is key here.
-There is no way to know for certain what color a plant material will produce because there are too many variables involved in the process.
-The variety of the plant used and the growing conditions it was raised in are just two of the things that play a big part.
+There is no way to know for certain what color a plant material will produce, because there are too many variables involved when working with natural materials.
+The variety of the plant used and the growing conditions it was raised in are just two of the things that play a big part in the end results.

 Over time you will develop an internal gauge that helps you determine when the solution you are creating is just right.